han3on/azure-openai-telegram-bot/README.md

-# Azure Openai Bot for Telegram
+# Azure OpenAI Bot for Telegram

 ## 🐱 Introduction

-Azure Openai Bot for Telegram is implemented with [Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/ai-services/openai/) .
+Azure OpenAI Bot for Telegram is implemented with [Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/ai-services/openai/) .
 The Telegram integration framework is based on [python-telegram-bot](https://python-telegram-bot.org).

 ## 👷 Deploy Your Own